Pleiades-Spiri/spiri_go/README.md

 #### Connect the Jetson to the Pixhawk via serial/UART connection

 1. Connect the Jetson's UART ports to an added voltage converter (1.8 V to 5V);
 2. Connect the voltage converter to the Pixhawk;
 3. Make sure that the serial connection is established by checking `/dev/ttyTHS0`;
 4. Validate the Jetson to Pixhawk communication using maximum baud rate (921600).

-See [this diagram](https://drive.google.com/open?id=0BxXn6LyBxnG6b01mc1N5X2diVlU) for pinout details
+See [this diagram](https://drive.google.com/open?id=0BxXn6LyBxnG6b01mc1N5X2diVlU) for pinout details.

 #### Running the launch file